- Omega Seamaster Planet Ocean 600m Grey Ceramic

 The Seamaster 1956 Melbourne Olympics is noted for a few things.
 Crafted out of 18K yellow gold, they feature a raised logo of the 1956 Olympic emblem.
 Similarly featuring a yellow gold dial, it has prominent lugs and a stylising winding crown.

 But, the real rarity lies in this being the first ever limited edition piece released from the brand.
 Representing the 25th anniversary of them taking the role of official timing partner with the Olympic games, it’s estimated that just under 100 pieces have been made, but we can’t be exact on the actual figure.
+You can buy one on the secondary market for around £4,000 as of January 2024.

 Another very rare model is the Alaska Project 311.32.42.30.04.001.
 Capped at 1,970 pieces and released in 2008, the watches release number relates to the date of the tests conducted by NASA to improve the watches under the harshest conditions.
+The watches were designed with a highly durable aluminium case and larger arrow seconds hand.
+It’s valued on the secondary market for upwards of £14,300 as of January 2024.

 Does Omega Hold Resale Value?

 Generally, they do not hold resale value well straight after purchase and therefore won’t be amazing investments.
-Let’s face it, they are never going to compete regarding holding value with the likes of Rolex and Patek Philippe
+Let’s face it, they are never going to compete regarding holding value with the likes of Rolex and Patek Philippe.

 However, if you happen to own a Speedmaster or a Seamaster and make the clever choice to hold onto your timepiece for a while, you may find that they increase in value.
 This is naturally subject to the model or reference, supply and demand as well as exclusivity.